Advanced airway management: Confirming placement

 It is necessary to confirm placement of the endotracheal tube to ensure that the tube is properly positioned within the trachea and has not accidentally passed into the esophagus instead.
 Additionally, it is important to confirm that the endotracheal tube was not placed too deep in the trachea where is may only be ventilating one of the lungs due to it being positioned within a mainstem bronchi (frequently the right mainstem bronchi due to a more obtuse angle than the left).
-The gold standard for confirming successful placement of an endotracheal tube is direct visualization of the tube passing through the vocal cords and positive end-tidal carbon dioxide on capnography.
+The gold standard for confirming successful placement of an endotracheal tube is direct visualization of the tube passing through the vocal cords and continuous positive waveform end-tidal carbon dioxide on capnography.
 Secondary methods of confirmation include oxygen saturation, chest x-ray, ultrasound, condensation in the endotracheal tube, equal chest rise, breath sounds heard on both sides of the chest (often with the assistance of a large tidal volume breath), and an absence of breath sounds over the epigastrium.
 No single method of confirming placement is 100% reliable so multiple methods of confirmation should be utilized.